Stumble/sqlc/GUIDE.md

 # Intro

-Here we present a combo of using `wicked-sqlc + wpgx + dcache` that can:
+Here we present a combo of using `wicked-sqlc + wpgx + cache` that can:

 + Generate fully type-safe idiomatic Go code with built-in
   + memory-redis cache layer with compression and singleflight protection.